Clinique Redness Solutions Daily Relief Cream with Microbiome Technology Review

 Review

-Results you may expect from using Clinique Redness Solutions Daily Relief Cream With Microbiome Technology:
+Does Clinique Redness Solutions Daily Relief Cream with Microbiome Technology Work?

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a high humectancy of 6.9 out of 10, primarily due to the substantial concentration of Butylene Glycol (est. ≈2.0%), and a high occlusivity of 7.8 out of 10, mainly due to the significant content of Dimethicone (est. ≈9.0%) and Butyrospermum Parkii (Shea) Butter (est. ≈6.0%).